Empire of Pain by Patrick Radden Keefe

 DB00497.
 This number might mean nothing to you.
 Or perhaps you've seen it somewhere before, in a pharmacy, a medicine cabinet, or if you're a lawyer specializing in medical lawsuits then you've very likely seen it on a document.
 If you're working on a court case involving a member of the Sackler family, you probably know this number by heart.

-This little number is a Drug Bank Accession Number, a way to identify a prescription medication if needed.
+This number is a Drug Bank Accession Number, a way to identify a prescription medication if needed.
 This DB leads to Oxycodone, a semisynthetic opioid analgesic, used as an immediate release product for moderate to severe pain and as an extended product for chronic moderate to severe pain.

 It comes with the following warnings: addiction, withdrawal, and overdose.